Faculty/Staff Directory

 Dr. Kaisa Syvaoja joined The College of St. Scholastica Occupational Therapy Program full-time faculty in 2020.
 Prior to her current role, she taught for CSS in an adjunct capacity.
 She has been practicing occupational therapy in a variety of settings from outpatient clinics, skilled nursing facilities, and school and early intervention programs.
 Her primary focus and areas of expertise has been in pain management, visual integration, and hypermobility.

 Her research interests include addressing hypermobility related concerns and their impact on functional outcomes, chronic pain and functional limitations, and addressing health literacy across the lifespan.
-She is a contributing author in the textbook Occupational Therapy with Elders: Strategies for the COTA (4th ed.) and has presented at various occupational therapy and interprofessional conferences.
+She is a contributing author in the textbook Occupational Therapy with Elders: Strategies for the COTA (4th ed.).
+Her recent publications include work on Equity, Diversity, Inclusion, and Social Justice within interprofessional education in healthcare.
+She also actively presents at various national and interprofessional conferences on interprofessional practice, hypermobility, and occupational therapy's role within mental health.